byuflowlab/Aeroelasticity.jl/docs/src/developer.md

 nothing #hide
 ```

 To indicate the properties of the jacobian of the mass matrix multiplied state rates with respect to the state variables, we define a new method for the [`state_jacobian_type`](@ref) function.
-This method definition is only required if the state jacobian is manually defined.
+This method definition is only required if the jacobian with respect to the state variables is manually defined.

 ```@example developer
 state_jacobian_type(::Type{MyTypicalSection}) = Linear()
 nothing #hide
 ```

 To indicate the properties of the jacobian of the mass matrix multiplied state rates with respect to the inputs, we define a new method for the [`input_jacobian_type`](@ref) function.
-This method definition is only required if the state jacobian is manually defined.
+This method definition is only required if the jacobian with respect to the inputs is manually defined.

 ```@example developer
 input_jacobian_type(::Type{MyTypicalSection}) = Constant()